scottill/recruitment_tasks/README.md

 ### 3. IMPORTANT!!!

-remember to set all the passwords and confirm passwords correctly for the first test to run properly.
+remember to set all the passwords correctly for the first test to run properly.